lghauth/tdd-example/README.md

     - By saying "Trust me"?
 No, through evidence
     - How will you demonstrate it?

-- A good tester has 1 super powers:
+- A good tester has 3 super powers, the most important:
     - Get inside someone else's head:
         - You cannot think about what would make someone confidence, unless you think as them:
             - Empathy